Fastnet Line

 Fastnet Line operated a ferry service carrying cars, freight and passengers between Ringaskiddy, Cork, Ireland and Swansea, Wales on MS Julia.
+The service ran from March 2010 until November 2011.

 History

-From 1987 to 2006, the Swansea Cork ferry was operated by Swansea Cork Ferries Limited, an Irish-based company.
+From 1987 to 2006, the Swansea–Cork ferry was operated by Swansea Cork Ferries Limited, an Irish-based company.
 The service ceased operating after the 2006 season.
 After disposing of their most recent vessel (the MV Superferry) and failing to find a suitable replacement, Swansea Cork Ferries Limited announced that they would not be operating the service during the 2007 summer season.
 In fact, there was no service during the whole of 2008 or 2009.

 A two-year campaign, started in April 2008 by concerned local businesses and individuals in the south-west of Ireland and South Wales, resulted in the forming of a co-operative which raised funds to enable the purchase of a new vessel and set up Fastnet Line.

 After a long process of negotiation, including approval by the Finnish courts, it was announced in mid-September 2009 that the ship to run the new service, MS Julia, had been purchased for Fastnet Line.
 She was built in 1982 and had previously served routes in Scandinavia.
-MS Julia left Finland en route for Cork on 17 September 2009, calling at the Port of Swansea for berthing trials along the way.
+MS Julia left Finland for Cork on 17 September 2009, calling at the Port of Swansea for berthing trials along the way.
 She wintered in the Port of Cork before leaving in January 2010, for dry-docking, safety certification, and for some minor modifications in compliance with safety regulations at both Cork and Swansea.